Fang-Molly/CS-note/python/02 Variables, expressions, and statements.md

    Hello, World!
    >>> Print('Hello, World!')
    Hello, World!

-   # use "end" with empty string in print statement
-   print("Hello", end = ' ')
-   print("World")
-   Hello World

-   # print multiple lines
-   >>> print(
-   ...
-"I had this thing.",
-   ...
-"That you could type up right.",
-   ...
-"But it didn't sing.",
-   ...
-"So I said goodnight."
-   ... )
-   I had this thing.
-That you could type up right.
-But it didn't sing.
-So I said goodnight.
    ```
    ```
    # type() can tell you what type a value has
    >>> type(17)